TatsunoriMarumo/myBCIT-Guide/docs/setting-up-email.md

 ## Overview

-This section provides step-by-step instruction on how to configure your myBCIT email settings. myBCIT email is is parimarily used for
+This section provides step-by-step instruction on how to configure your myBCIT email settings. myBCIT email is is primarily used for

 - communication with instructors and school
 - registration on external sites or tools where student services are available